TediCross/TediCross/README.md

 * `discord.auth`: The Discord bot's token.
 It is needed for the bot to authenticate to the Discord servers and be able to send and receive messages
 * `discord.channelId`: ID of the channel the Discord bot should work in.
 This is the channel all messages will be relayed to/from.
 It is usually the same as the `serverId`, but can be different.
 The easiest way to get this ID is to ask the bot.
 See the step by step guide
 * `discord.serverId`: ID of the server the Discord bot is in.
 If a message to the bot originates from within this server, but not the correct channel, it is ignored.
 If it originates from another server, they are tokd to get their own TediCross instance.
 The easiest way to get this ID is to ask the bot.
 See the step by step guide
-* `discord.usersfile`: A file which contains the mappings between Discord user names and IDs.
-Necessary for @-mentions to work from Telegram, and for correct name-tagging of the messages from Discord.
-This should usually be left as it is
 * `debug`: If set to `true`, activates debugging output from the bot.
 Defaults to `false`

 The available settings and their default values will occasionaly change.
 When they do, you will be notified when the bot starts